 The largest revenue source for the fund is 30 - Major Revenues, comprised of 50% of Home Rule Sales Tax collections.
-The Village increased the Home Rule Sales Tax from 0.5% to 1.0% and dedicated the additional 0.5% to capital improvements.
+The Village increased the Home Rule Sales Tax from 0.5% to 1.0% in FY 2024/2025 and dedicated the additional 0.5% to capital improvements.
 Along with transfers from the General Fund of excess reserves, this si the basis for the Village's non-water & sewer capital plan.